 This southern Mexico City neighborhood has some of the highest rates of disenfranchisement in the capital, which is worrying considering it’s bigger than some cities.
 It’s also one of the districts with the highest incidences of rape and violence against women.
 So it’s probably a place you’d want to avoid.

 It’s located in Mexico City on the Rio Grande, which is south of El Paso.
 Although there is plenty to see there, the crime rates have been increasing over the last year.

 It’s probably best to avoid this place for now or at least be very careful what you’re doing.

 It’s one of the major port cities in the northern part of Mexico, and it’s getting pretty shady.
 The area has miles of beautiful beaches that span for miles, but it’s no place for tourists.

-People who have been there have reported feeling unsafe; hell, even the locals don’t feel safe anymore.
+People who have been there had reported feeling unsafe; even the locals don’t feel safe anymore.
 Crime rates have got so bad; the government has had to introduce a military presence to keep people safe.